ricaud/react_slack_bot/README.md

    ------------------------------------
    ```

-1. Post a message in your Slack domain and add an emoji reaction to it.
+1. Now just wait for your victim to post a message in a channel that the bot is a member of and it will

-Now you should see something like:
+   react to the message.

 [slack-create]: https://slack.com/create
 [slack-bot-user]: https://api.slack.com/bot-users]